Book a demo—

 Cafés & Restaurants

-Overall CSAT for The Chopped Leaf is 77%, a decrease of 8.7 percentage points year-over-year.
-Nova Scotia shows the highest CSAT at 94% with an increase of 9.7 percentage points, while British Columbia has the lowest at 66%.
-The general downward trend suggests potential service or product issues needing attention.
+The Chopped Leaf's overall CSAT is 79%, a decrease of 8.6 percentage points year-over-year.
+Nova Scotia shows the highest CSAT at 88%, while British Columbia has the lowest at 74%.
+The downward trend suggests a need to address factors impacting customer experience across all locations.

-The Chopped Leaf's overall average check is $20.4 CAD, down 1.4% year-over-year.
-Alberta has the highest average check at $21.2 CAD.
-The decreasing trend suggests customers are spending less per visit, which might require analysis of pricing strategies or promotional offers.
+The Chopped Leaf's overall average check is CAD 19.30, a 5.2% decrease year-over-year.
+Alberta has the highest average check at CAD 20.10, while Nova Scotia has the lowest at CAD 15.90.
+The decline indicates customers are spending less per visit, potentially impacting overall revenue.